bormaxi8080/osint-timeline/DRAFT.md

 Sniffnet.
 Comfortably monitor your network traffic: https://github.com/GyulyVGC/sniffnet

 Sync-in Server · Sovereign platform for file storage, sharing, synchronization, and collaboration: https://github.com/Sync-in/server

+mirrord.
+Run any process, on your machine or in an AI agent's environment, as if it were a pod in your Kubernetes cluster: real env vars, DNS, network, traffic: https://github.com/metalbear-co/mirrord

 Pritunl is a distributed enterprise vpn server built using the OpenVPN protocol: https://github.com/pritunl/pritunl